Asset Giant

 • Show all equipment flagged as requiring calibration ahead of a scheduled round.

-This effectively gives you lightweight, business-specific reporting without any report-building — a capability covered in more depth under Using the Inventory Filters.
+This effectively gives you lightweight, business-specific reporting without any report-building — covered in more depth under Using the Inventory Filters.

 Best Practice: Resist the urge to add a field for everything at once.
 Start with the two or three pieces of information you already wish you were tracking, get used to filtering on them, and add more only when a genuine need appears.